 Bone marrow is rich in growth factors and stem cells.
 It is important to understand that bone marrow harvesting for BMAC is vastly simpler than bone marrow harvesting for transfusion for cancer therapies.
 For our purposes, BMAC requires a relatively small amount of bone marrow from a single puncture site.

 The procedure has an excellent safety profile.
-We have performed over 4,000 of them without a single adverse outcome.
+We have performed over 6,000 of them without a single adverse outcome.
 It’s far less painful than one would think, takes under ten minutes, and causes only mild soreness afterward that lasts only a few days.
+Please note, our anesthesiologist sedate our patients, so they sleep through the entire experience.

-Most patients who undergo treatment at Docere Clinics opt to receive both BMAC and ADSC combined in a single treatment.
-Based on close follow-up with our patients, this appears to provide the most consistent and powerful results.
-Please click here to read a manuscript written by Dr. Adelson published in The Pain Practitioner describing his experience comparing bone marrow stem cells, adipose stem cells, and the combination of the two.
+to read a manuscript written by Dr. Adelson published in The Pain Practitioner describing his experience comparing bone marrow stem cells, adipose stem cells, and the use of the two.
 Clearly, if you have too little subcutaneous fat to consider lipoaspiration, then ADSC is not an option and we will opt instead for BMAC alone.
-If you have a history of bone or blood cancer, we opt for ADSC suspended in platelet rich plasma.
+If you have a history of bone or blood cancer, we opt for ADSC suspended in platelet-rich plasma.